dirac-institute/sorcha/docs/inputs.rst

 .. note::
-   The x and y values are unitless and are respectively equal to tan(ra)andtan(dec) , where ra and dec are the vertical and horizontal angles of the points from the center of the sphere tangent to the origin in the focal plane.
+   The x and y values are unitless and are respectively equal to tan(ra) and tan(dec) , where ra and dec are the vertical and horizontal angles of the points from the center of the sphere tangent to the origin in the focal plane.
 For each detector, all four corners must be specified in the camera footprint file.